bcgsc/NanoSim/README.md

 __Citation__: Chen Yang, Justin Chu, René L Warren, Inanç Birol; NanoSim: nanopore sequence read simulator based on statistical characterization.
 Gigascience 2017 gix010. doi: 10.1093/gigascience/gix010

+## Transcriptome simulation
+For transcriptome simulaton (directRNA / cDNA reads), please use [Trans-NanoSim](https://github.com/bcgsc/Trans-NanoSim) for now.
+We are working on merging Trans-NanoSim pipeline into NanoSim repository and it will be available shortly.

 ## Dependencies
 minimap2 (Tested with version 2.10)
 LAST (Tested with version 581 and 916)